Seal stones were used to mark documents and goods, serving as symbols of authority and authenticity in many ancient societies.

 The Patek Philippe Henry Graves Supercomplication

-Commissioned in 1925 by American banker Henry Graves Jr. in a private horological rivalry with automobile magnate James Ward Packard, the Supercomplication was completed in 1932 after eight years of total effort — three years of design and five years of manufacture — every component crafted entirely by hand in Geneva.
+Commissioned in 1925 by American banker Henry Graves Jr. in a private competition with automobile magnate James Ward Packard, the Supercomplication required eight years of total effort — three of design, five of manufacture — every component crafted entirely by hand in Geneva.
+It contains 24 separate complications, including a perpetual calendar, Westminster chime, minute repeater, and a celestial chart of the night sky precisely as visible from Graves’ Fifth Avenue apartment in Manhattan.

 Complications24 separate mechanical functions

-1794 Flowing Hair Silver Dollar, obverse showing Liberty with flowing hair and 15 stars, reverse showing spread eagle, first US silver dollar ever struck, MS-66 grade
+1794 Flowing Hair Silver Dollar obverse and reverse — first US silver dollar ever struck, MS-66 grade, the Goddard coin

 Hammer Price $10,016,875 Stack’s Bowers, New York · January 2013

-1794 Flowing Hair Silver Dollar — Obverse & Reverse, MS-66 Grade · Source: Stack’s Bowers Galleries
+1794 Flowing Hair Silver Dollar, MS-66 Grade (Obverse & Reverse) · Stack’s Bowers Galleries

 Early American Numismatics